WSET Diploma in Wines - Central Europe

-The WSET Diploma in Wines and Spirits is globally the most recognized professional qualification in the international wine trade and also recommended by the Institute of Masters of Wine for proceeding to the MW study programme.
-The syllabus covers the wine countries of the world and the most important wines and spirits.
+The WSET Diploma in Wines is a globally recognized professional qualification in the international wine trade and also recommended by the Institute of Masters of Wine for proceeding to the MW study programme.
+The syllabus covers the wine countries of the world and the most important wines.
 This qualification offered by the British Wine and Spirit Education Trust (WSET) is established in more than 20 countries – from London to New York, from Oslo to Tokyo.
 Since 1993, the Austrian Wine Academy has been a partner of WSET and has been offering Diploma courses in Rust.

 This English language Central European Diploma programme is special in many respects.
 There will be a particular emphasis on the Central European wine regions through in-depth lectures and visit programmes to different wine growing areas.
-It offers a unique opportunity to participants to combine learning about international wines and spirits with practical first hand experience in viticulture and wine-making and all of this in the unique and picturesque environment of the Academy’s training centre in Rust in the Burgenland wine region and in the wine regions of Hungary.
+It offers a unique opportunity to participants to combine learning about international wines with practical first hand experience in viticulture and wine-making and all of this in the unique and picturesque environment of the Academy’s training centre in Rust in the Burgenland wine region.

 Another difference to WSET Diploma courses in other countries is the fact that the graduates of this course will be directly awarded the prestigious title „Weinakademiker“.
 Upon completion of a thesis and a viva-voce exam successful graduates are requested to sign a code of conduct and join the international alumni association with more than 700 graduates from 38 different countries.